smbrown2123/RunningApp/ReadMe.md

-Strava athlete ID and API authorization code must be entered into the params.json file
+Strava athlete ID and API access token must be entered into the params.json file